bohdanbirdie/react-css-modules.macro/README.md

 ## 🙌 Motivation

-With support of CSS Loader - CSS modules became a common use case, especially in [Create React App](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet).
+With the support of CSS Loader - CSS modules became a common use case, especially in [Create React App](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet).
 One of the downsides is that you are forced to access styles map via object keys which is not so handy.

 ```JavaScript